Australian property bubble: Government inquiries related to housing

 In May 2015, the House of Representatives Standing Committee on Economics started an Inquiry into Home Ownership.
 Almost two years later the announcement was made that the Inquiry had made no recommendations whatsoever.

 In 2017, a Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry was established.
 Hearings into banking misconduct began on 13 March.

 Effect of inflated housing prices on the greater economy

+The housing crisis is often framed as a social issue, but it's also an economic concern.

 Diverting capital away from the rest of the economy

 Increased residential housing costs can cause excessive lending to the residential housing sector, at the expense of businesses.
 This can lead to "a banking system which allocated capital away from the most productive areas of the economy — business — is ultimately bad for growth, bad for competition, bad for jobs, bad for business and in the end, bad for Australia."

 Research conducted in overseas markets confirms that "in areas with high housing appreciation, banks increase the amount of mortgage lending and decrease the amount of commercial lending as a fraction of their total assets.
 This allocation results in firms receiving reduced loan amounts, paying higher interest rates, and reducing investment."